mhzaman-cs/mhzaman-cs/README.md

 <h2 align="center">A Passionate Computer Science Student at the University of Waterloo</h2>

-<p align="left">My full name is Miles (my legal first name is Muhammad) Hamza Zaman and I have been coding since I was 13.
+<p align="left">My full name is Miles Zaman and I have been coding since I was 13.
 My passion for programming brought me to the Cheriton School of Computer Science at the University of Waterloo.
 I am working towards my BCS with a minor in statistics.</p>
 <br>
 <p align="left">I am interested specifically in FinTech, Software Engineering, and Data Science.
 I continue to develop these skills through online coursework, side projects, and hackathons.</p>
 <br>